Ortega stays mum as Nicaragua continues violent downward spiral - Journal du Cameroun

 A key demand of activists is to bring forward the next presidential election and attempt to vote him out, but so far Ortega shows no signs of relinquishing his grip.

-Bishops on Thursday had presented the leftist leader with a plan to expedite the poll and institute electoral and constitutional reforms, which Ortega has yet to respond to.
+As part of the talks proposal bishops had presented the leftist leader with a plan to expedite the poll and institute electoral and constitutional reforms.

 Repression has continued at equal if not greater intensity since that meeting, with four deaths reported in the municipalities Managua, Masaya, Sebaco and Jinotega resulting from pro-government attacks on activists.